mikepartelow/get-baked/bread/bba-anadama.md

 4. Stir or mix in mixer until ingredients form a ball.
 5. Knead dough on floured surface, or in mixer at medium, about 8-10 minutes in the mixer (setting 2 of 4) or 10 minutes by hand.
 6. Add more flour if dough is sticky.
 7. When dough absolutely aces (not just "passes") Windowpane Test, stop kneading.
 8. Lightly oil a bowl or dough bucket and add the dough.
 9. Note dough temperature and weight. **Desired Dough Temperature:** 77-81F.
-10. Ferment in Proofer Box until the dough doubles in size (likely at least 90m).
+10. Ferment in Proofer Box until the dough gets to 150% original size (60ish min). 🚨🚨 Note initial dough volume 🚨🚨
 11. On a floured surface, gently degass the dough.
 12. Divide dough into 2 or 3 pieces.
 3 loaves if using USA Pan Smalls, 2 loaves if using Larges.
 13. Form into loaves.
-See BBA page 82 or Artisan Breads Every Day page 23.
-Create/maintain tension in the dough.
+See BBA page 82 or Artisan Breads Every Day page 23. 🚨🚨 Create/maintain tension in the dough. 🚨🚨
 14. Add to loaf pans. 🚨 Dough should touch all edges of pan, not shrink in the middle. 🚨
 15. Note dough temperature.
-16. 🚨 Preheat oven to 375F (BBA says 350) 🚨 Set for steam injection 🚨
+16. 🚨 Preheat oven to 375F (BBA says 350 but 375 gives better crust) 🚨 Set for steam injection 🚨
-17. Proof loaves in Proofer Box at 80-85F for at least 60-90m.
+17. Proof loaves in Proofer Box at 77F for at least 60-90m.
 18. Remove loaves from proofer when dough clears the tops of the loaf pans.
 Not before!
 19. 🚨 Perform the poke test 🚨
 20. Mist loaves with water, sprinkle cornmeal on top.
     - Don't under-mist.
-The mist enables oven spring.
+The mist encourages oven spring.
 21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
 22. Rotate loaves.
 Bake another 20-30m, until well browned and internal temperature is at least 185F.
 23. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.